Japan Process Service

 Japan Process service, also known as "service of process,” is the procedure employed to give appropriate notice of initial legal action to another party (such as a defendant), court, or administrative body to exercise jurisdiction over that person to enable that person to respond to the proceeding before the court, body, or other tribunals.
 Notice is furnished by delivering a set of court documents (called "process") to the person to be served; a process server performs Japan process service.
 Click Here for information on the Code of Civil Procedure in Japan.

 Japan PROCESS SERVERs

-Japan process servers serve civil and commercial matters pursuant to the Hague Service Convention, which is a multilateral treaty adopted in Hague, Netherlands on November 15, 1965, by member states of the Hague Conference on Private International Law.
-It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating or based in another country.
-The provisions of the convention apply to the service of process in civil and commercial matters but not criminal matters.
-Also, the Convention shall not apply if the address of the person to be served with the document is not known.
+Japan process servers serve civil and commercial matters pursuant to the Hague Service Convention, a multilateral treaty adopted in Hague, Netherlands, on November 15, 1965, by member states of the Hague Conference on Private International Law.
+It came into existence to give litigants a reliable and efficient means of serving the documents on parties living, operating, or based in another country.
+The convention's provisions apply to the service of process in civil and commercial matters but not criminal matters.
+Also, the Convention shall not apply if the address of the person served with the document is unknown.

 Method of Service

 Formal Service (Art.
 5 (1)(a))

 The Minister for Foreign Affairs refers the document to the competent court of justice.
 Service is then effected either by post (special postal service, Article 49 of the Mail Act; a report of service is drawn up by the postman) or through a marshal.

 Informal delivery (Art.
 5(2))